albcristi/parallel-and-distributed-programming/README.md

 1. Create an actual thread for each task (use the low-level thread mechanism from the programming language);
 2. Use a thread pool.

+## Task 4

+### Goal of this laboratory task

+The goal of this lab is to use C# TPL futures and continuations in a more complex scenario, in conjunction with waiting for external events.

+### Requirement

+Write a program that is capable of simultaneously downloading several files through HTTP.
+Use directly the BeginConnect()/EndConnect(), BeginSend()/EndSend() and BeginReceive()/EndReceive() Socket functions, and write a simple parser for the HTTP protocol (it should be able only to get the header lines and to understand the Content-lenght: header line).

+Implement 3 variants:
+   1. Directly implement the parser on the callbacks (event-driven);
+   2. Wrap the connect/send/receive operations in tasks, with the callback setting the result of the task;
+   3. Like the previous, but also use the async/await mechanism.

+## Task 5

+### Goal of this laboratory task

+The goal of this lab is to implement a simple but non-trivial parallel algorithm.

+### Requirement

+Perform the multiplication of 2 polynomials.
+Use both the regular O(n2) algorithm and the Karatsuba algorithm, and each in both the sequencial form and a parallelized form.
+Compare the 4 variants.